charliebobgordon/slowmadders/content/_index.md

 aliases = ['/work/']
 +++

-## Howdy! 😁 I’m Charlie, a digital designer with 11 years of agency experience, working remotely on the road. 🚐
+## Hello! 😁 I’m Charlie, a digital designer with 11 years of agency experience, working remotely on the road. 🚐